-Kale Immunity Power Salad with a fresh, vibrant mix of beans, seeds, berries, onions and a homemade chia seed vinaigrette!
+Kale Immunity Power Salad with a fresh, vibrant mix of beans, seeds, berries, onions and then tossed with a homemade chia seed vinaigrette!

 What are GBOMBS?